SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/About_DMS_Security/Encryption_in_DataMiner.md

 ### Storage as a Service

-For DataMiner Systems configured to use [STaaS](xref:STaaS), all communication between DataMiner and the database is TLS encrypted by default since it makes use of the [the connection towards dataminer.services](xref:Cloud_connectivity_and_security#connecting-to-dataminerservices).
+For DataMiner Systems configured to use [STaaS](xref:STaaS), all communication between DataMiner and the database is TLS-encrypted by default, since it makes use of the [the connection towards dataminer.services](xref:Cloud_connectivity_and_security#connecting-to-dataminerservices).

 ### Cassandra